nevertrollsh/sclplus/README.md

 # SCL+
 SCL+ or sclplus is a library for Swordigo which makes modding Swordigo easier!

+## Usage

+There are two ways to use sclplus.

+1. Load it as an scl file.
+You can do this by just adding `sclplus.scl` and `hiro.scl` to your apk.
+You can also add only `sclplus.scl` and reference it in another scl file (`?dependancy : 'sclplus'`).
+2. Copy and paste the contents of `sclplus.lua` into your lua chunk.
+Note that you won't be able to use threads this way.

 ## Math
 The Math library in SP is an interesting library which adds several functions i.e:
 1. Math.Pow(n, to)